gatling/gatling/src/docs/content/tutorials/installation/index.md

 ### Gradle

-Gatling provides an official gradle plugin named `io.gatling.gradle`.
-This plugin lets you launch your Gatling simulations.
+Gatling doesn't provide an official gradle plugin.
+Still, you can find several community ones.

-Check the [gradle plugin documentation]({{< ref "../../reference/current/extensions/gradle_plugin" >}}) for more information.
+Check the [third parties list]({{< ref "../../reference/current/extensions#third-parties" >}}) for more links to those external projects.

 ## Using an IDE